bcwhite-code/brians-blueprints/self-building-spacex.md

 Mines aren't included.
 Build them by hand using track from the SBF and stations from BT/aux.

-* Mall: Set refinecy recipe to basic processing (output only methane) until "advanced oil processing" is researched (requires blue science).
+* Mall: Use upgrade planner to change yellow chests to wooden.
+Place them.
+Then reverse the upgrade and leave it pending.
+Do the same with red chests.
+Later, bots will put everything back in order.
+Set refinecy recipe to basic processing (output only methane) until "advanced oil processing" is researched (requires blue science).
 Note: The Mall doesn't produce _everything_.
 Some things will have to be hand-crafted and dumped into the logistics network via "trash slots" and others will have to be produced in space.
 * Home
 * Basic Science: Prioritize coal, stone, iron, & copper.
 Research Waterfill when some black (military) science appears and add pump to produce some plastic.
 Manually move some sulfur (and later: lubricant, sulfuric acid) from the Mall.
-* Iron Smelter
+* Iron Smelter: Fill in only 1/2 for now.
+Fill the rest when waiting for other things.
-* Copper Smelter
+* Copper Smelter: Same.
-* Starter Circuits
+* Starter Circuits: This needs blue belts to be functional but that should be coming along by the time you get here.